jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_alarm_services_servicenotrunning.md

 folder: ConnectWindows
 ---

-You can start services from the Processes drilldown.
-Note, you must be a member of the Spotlight Diagnostic Administrators group to use the Start Service option.

-## To start the service:
+## To start the service from the Spotlight Client

 1. Select the connection in the Spotlight Browser.
 2. Click **Monitor \| Processes**.
 3. Select **Services**.
 4. Right-click the service that is not running and select **Start Service**.

+{% include note.html content="You must be a member of the Spotlight Diagnostic Administrators group to use the **Start Service** option." %}

+## Configure this alarm in Spotlight

-{% include note.html content="You can configure this alarm to ignore certain values.
+You can configure this alarm to ignore certain values.
 See *Configure an Alarm to Ignore Certain Values* in the online help.

 You can configure different severity alarms for different services using keys.
-See **Configure Keyed Alarms** in the online help for more information." %}
+See **Configure Keyed Alarms** in the online help for more information."